 To account for the cluster structure of data (three data points for each respondent, and respondents being nested within countries), multilevel models were chosen.
 (Hox et al., 2017; Snijders & Bosker, 2012).
 Each of the models had two levels: the respondents were the level 1 units, and the countries were the level 2 units.

-The statistical procedure was as follows: (1) fitting six multilevel models, with the same set of independent variables (predictors), but with the different dependent variable: a) CEAS compassion for self; b) CEAS compassion for others; c) CEAS compassion from others; d) FCS Fear of compassion for self; e) FCS Fear of compassion for others; f) FCS Fear of compassion from others; (2) for each model, we tested the fit of several nested models with the data by likelihood-ratio tests and information criteria AIC (Akaike information criterion) and BIC (Bayes Schwarz information criterion) to obtain a final model with the best fit: a) the null model included only the intercept; b) the second model was the multilevel model taking into account differences between countries (if adding countries as random effect were not improved the fit, we could drop this level altogether); c) the third model included main effects (predictors): time (factor with 3 levels), age (continuous), gender (factor with 2 levels), presence of a compassion training (factor with 2 levels), the fact of being a health professional (factor with 2 levels).
-Adding these predictors should significantly improve the model, otherwise some or all of them could be dropped from the final model; d) the fourth model included interaction effects: time with having a compassion training and time with being a health professional: these interactions allow to compare different time effects between respondents who have a compassion training (or who are health professionals), and the general population; e) the fifth model included the autocorrelation effect: because each respondent has provided three answers, residuals for each respondents could be autocorrelated with the result of s distortion of the model; f) the sixth model was heteroscedastic – it has estimated the different variance between strata (health professionals versus health non-professionals, compassion-trained versus compassion non-trained).
+The statistical procedure was as follows: (1) fitting six multilevel models, with the same set of independent variables (predictors), but with the different dependent variable: a) CEAS compassion for self; b) CEAS compassion for others; c) CEAS compassion from others; d) FCS Fear of compassion for self; e) FCS Fear of compassion for others; f) FCS Fear of compassion from others; (2) for each model, we tested the fit of several nested models with the data by likelihood-ratio tests and information criteria AIC (Akaike information criterion) and BIC (Bayes Schwarz information criterion) to obtain a final model with the best fit: a) the null model included only the intercept; b) the second model was the multilevel model taking into account differences between countries (if adding countries as random effect did not improve the fit, we dropped this level altogether); c) the third model included main effects (predictors): time (factor with 3 levels), age (continuous), gender (factor with 2 levels), having compassion training or not (factor with 2 levels), being a health professional or not (factor with 2 levels).
+Adding these predictors should significantly improve the model, otherwise some or all of them could be dropped from the final model; d) the fourth model included interaction effects: time with having compassion training and time with being a health professional: these interactions allow comparison of different time effects between respondents who have compassion training or not; or who are health professionals or not; e) the fifth model included the autocorrelation effect: because each respondent has provided three answers, residuals for each respondent could be autocorrelated with the result of distortion of the model; f) the sixth model was heteroscedastic – it has estimated the different variance between strata (health professionals versus health non-professionals, compassion-trained versus compassion non-trained).
 Without taking into account the possible heteroscedasticity of the model, its estimations could be highly imprecise.

 For statistical analyses we used the R program version 4.0.3 (R Core Team, 2020), “nlme” package (Pinheiro et al., 2020).
 The effects were displayed through “sjPlot” package (Lüdecke, 2018).
 As random effects, we used intercepts for participants and countries